-With these tendencies it is well-suited to novices and beginners, and to those who don’t see great attraction in manoeuvring themselves into overly contorted rearrangements of their torso and limbs.
+With these tendencies it is well-suited to beginners, and to those who don’t see great attraction to manoeuvring themselves into overly contorted rearrangements of their torso and limbs.

-Because I believe yoga should extend beyond the experience in a class, students will have access to a library of reference leaflets I have developed for all poses and pranayama techniques done in class [click for sample asana leaflet: Tree pose].
-Yoga class can be a bit like going to the car dealer to do a test drive: you get the general vibe and feel of the car, it all seems lovely and magical, but to really know it you need more drives and more time.
+Because I believe your yoga practice should extend beyond the experience in a class, students will have access to PDF downloads of reference leaflets for the asanas (poses) and pranayama techniques done in class [click for sample asana leaflet: Tree pose].
+Yoga class can be a bit like going to the car dealer for a test drive: you get the general vibe and feel of the car, it all seems lovely and magical, but to really know it you need more drives and more time.

 Breath-focused yoga tends to be gentle–it is yoga practice not yoga workout–but that isn’t to say it doesn’t offer challenge or growth.